-Asymptomatic children with a small shunt require only observation and periodic echocardiography.
+Asymptomatic children with a small shunt require only observation and occasional echocardiography (typically about every 3 to 5 years).
 Although these children are theoretically at risk of paradoxical systemic embolization, this event is rare in childhood.
 Thus, it is not standard practice to close a small, hemodynamically insignificant defect.

-Moderate to large ASDs (evidence of right ventricular volume overload on echocardiography) should be closed, typically between ages 2 yr and 6 yr.
+Moderate to large ASDs (evidence of right ventricular volume overload on echocardiography) should be closed, typically between ages 2 years and 6 years.
 Repair may be considered earlier in children with chronic lung disease.
-Transcatheter closure with various commercial devices (eg, Amplatzer® or Gore HELEX®septal occluder) is preferred when appropriate anatomic characteristics, such as adequate rims of septal tissue and distance from vital structures (eg, aortic root, pulmonary veins, tricuspid annulus), are present.
+Transcatheter closure with various commercial devices (eg, Amplatzer® or Gore HELEX®septal occluder) is possible in 85 to 90% of defects and is preferred when appropriate anatomic characteristics, such as adequate rims of septal tissue and distance from vital structures (eg, aortic root, pulmonary veins, tricuspid annulus), are present (1 Treatment reference An atrial septal defect (ASD) is an opening in the interatrial septum, causing a left-to-right shunt and volume overload of the right atrium and right ventricle.
+Children are rarely symptomatic... read more ).
 Otherwise, surgical repair is indicated.
 Sinus venosus and ostium primum (atrioventricular septal type) defects are not amenable to device closure.
 If ASDs are repaired during childhood, perioperative mortality rate approaches 0, and long-term survival rates approach those of the general population.

 Endocarditis prophylaxis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more is not needed preoperatively and is required only for the first 6 months after repair or if there is a residual defect adjacent to a surgical patch.

 An atrial septal defect (ASD) is an opening in one of several parts of the interatrial septum, causing a left-to-right shunt.

-Small atrial communications often close spontaneously, but larger ones do not, causing right atrial and ventricular overload and ultimately pulmonary artery hypertension, elevated pulmonary vascular resistance, and right ventricular hypertrophy; SVT, atrial flutter, or atrial fibrillation may also occur.
+Small atrial communications often close spontaneously, but larger ones do not, causing right atrial and ventricular overload and ultimately pulmonary artery hypertension, elevated pulmonary vascular resistance, and right ventricular hypertrophy; supraventricular tachycardia, atrial flutter, or atrial fibrillation may also occur.

 ASDs can allow emboli from the veins to enter the systemic circulation (paradoxical embolization), causing arterial occlusion (eg, stroke).